luapower/luapower-all/ui.md

 ### Mouse interaction

-  * layers must be `activable` in order to receive mouse events.
+  * layers must be set as `activable` in order to receive mouse events.
   * a layer is `hot` when the mouse is over it or when it's `active`.
   * a layer must set `active` on `mousedown` and must reset it on `mouseup` in order to have the mouse _captured_ while a mouse button is down;